stephendwillson/Guitar-Parts/README.md

 ## Last.fm API Keys
 To enable song metadata fetching, you can configure Last.fm API credentials.
 Sign up for an account and get your API key and secret from [Last.fm API](https://www.last.fm/api).

-You can configure the API credentials through:
+You can configure the API credentials through any of the following:
-1. File > Settings in the application
+* File > Settings in the application
-2. Manual environment variable setup:
+* Manual environment variable setup:
    ```sh
    API_KEY=your_key_here
    API_SECRET=your_secret_here
    ```
-3. Create a `.env` file in the root directory of your project and export them there.
+* Create a `.env` file in the root directory of your project and export them there.

 ## Known Issues